dalejbarr/basel-longitudinal/docs/91_intro-to-R.md

 ```
 ##
-## Ivo Welch: Thanks.
-I will put in a suggestion that the docs refer to q() in
-## 'see also' for 'stop'.
+## Amer Siddique: looking for some thoughts on incorporating R functionality to
+## create histograms of data stored in an informix db. im gonna write the app in
+## .Net and will use a managed provider to access the data. what R libs might I
+## have to package in the assemblies? (sorry my Q is general as Ive only just
+## looked at wanting this yet)
-## Brian D. Ripley: I don't think anyone else is confusing 'exit' with 'stop',
+## Brian D. Ripley: Could you translate the question into English?
+My guess is
-## though.
-I hope you don't when driving ....
+## that you are writing in a lower-cased version of some Microsoft internal
+## language, but you don't even mention that this is for Windows (if it is).
-##    -- Ivo Welch and Brian D. Ripley
+##    -- Amer Siddique and Brian D. Ripley (on using R in .NET apps)
-##       R-help (March 2004)
+##       R-help (November 2004)
 ```

 Note that we will use the convention `package::function()` and `package::object` to indicate in which add-on package a function or object resides.
 For instance, if you see `readr::read_csv()`, that refers to the function `read_csv()` in the `readr` add-on package.
 If you see a function introduced without a package name, that means it is part of the base R system and not an add-on package (depending on the context).
 Sometimes I will make this explicit by using `base` in the place of the package name; for instance, I might refer to `rnorm()` in base as `base::rnorm()`.